Please avoid making these changes overnight or over the weekend, as the support team will not be available to finalize the changes.

 If you do not currently receive email at the domain but you would like to, we recommend you Set Up Google Apps.

-Pushing a site live consists of setting your site's name servers to ours:
+Pushing a site live consists of setting all four of your site's name servers to ours:

 Changing name servers is something you must do to take your site live.
 You do this through your domain registrar.
 Please contact your domain registrar for instructions, as this is something we cannot assist you with.